-Life insurance is a great start towards securing your beneficiary’s future with life insurance benefits.
+Life insurance is an excellent start towards securing your beneficiary’s future with life insurance benefits.
 To do so, a policyholder must keep their documents updated.
 This avoids any fallout, payment delays, or even claim denials.

 The policyholder must also comply with the requirements of their life insurance policy.
 This ensures that their primary beneficiaries are eligible to receive life insurance proceeds upon their death.

 Contingent beneficiaries are a backup plan for a policyholder to receive life insurance proceeds if the primary beneficiary dies.
 However, it is not only the death of the primary beneficiary that results in the contingent beneficiary receiving life insurance benefits.

-A primary beneficiary can simply refuse the death benefit of a policyholder.
+A primary beneficiary can refuse the death benefit of a policyholder.
 On the other hand, an insurance company might process death benefits to the contingent beneficiary if the insurance firm can not track down the primary beneficiaries.

 Life insurance companies require policyholders to complete the beneficiary designation form accurately and to review the form now and then to ensure any changes to the beneficiary designations.

-It is always better to keep your beneficiary list up to date and name more than one beneficiary such as contingency beneficiary, secondary beneficiary, and tertiary beneficiary.
+It is always better to keep your beneficiary list up to date and name more than one beneficiary, such as contingency beneficiary, secondary beneficiary, and tertiary beneficiary.

 Having multiple beneficiaries is the best way to ensure your life insurance benefits reach the relevant family members in case the primary designated beneficiary dies.